Ecotrust/madrona/docs/export.rst

 Export Options
 ==============
-In order to provide the user the opportunity to export their shapes into formats that are viewable (among other things) outside of MarineMap, MarineMap provides an Export option allowing the user to export individual shapes as well as arrays in a variety of formats.
+In order to provide the user the opportunity to make use of their shapes outside of the MarineMap environment, MarineMap provides an `Export` option which allows the user to export individual shapes and arrays of shapes in a variety of formats.

-Exporting as kmz and exporting as image are both built in to Lingcod and will appear by default in the Export drop-down menu.
+Exporting as kmz and exporting as image are both built in to Lingcod and will appear by default in the `Export` drop-down menu.

 Exporting as shapefile requires the enabling of a urlpattern as explained below.